UPDATE OF OFFICIAL GEOLOGICAL MAPPING

 Headline

-Figure 4: Overall completion status of official geological mapping at 1:50,000 scale (November 2024)
+Figure 4: Overall state of implementation of the official geological mapping at scale 1: 50,000 (December 2025)

 Data source